vasishth/LM/README.md

 How to download:

-On osf, just download the files individually or the whole directory.
+On osf, just download the files or directory individually by highlighting the relevant file/directory and clicking download.

 On github, either click on download zip over on the top right, or on your command line, type in your directory of choice: